eputnam77/MarkReview/docs/adr/0001-monorepo-structure.md

 MarkReview is distributed as a set of packages:

-- `mkdocs-markreview` – a Python package providing the MkDocs plugin.
-The source directory is `mkdocs_markreview` to align with `AGENTS.md`.
+- `mkdocs-markreview` – formerly a Python package for MkDocs.
+The source directory was `mkdocs_markreview` to align with `AGENTS.md`.
 - `docusaurus-plugin-trackchanges` – a Node package for Docusaurus.
 - `markreview` – a new TypeScript package containing the reusable runtime logic, CSS and CLI.
 It replaces the older `markreview-cli` package which will be